microsoft/fluent-ui-react/.github/CONTRIBUTING.md

   implementation is not framework agnostic
 - please provide a meaningful description to a package in the matched field
 - use `https://github.com/stardust-ui/react/tree/master/packages/__DIRECTORY_NAME__` as `homepage`
-- our packages are published with MIT license, please follow it until you will have a specific requirements
+- our packages are currently published with MIT license, please follow it until you will have specific legal requirements

 ```sh
 lerna create @stardust-ui/react-proptypes react-proptypes